 “There’s many variables that can come into play to the accuracy of detection such as the environment, weather, packaging, location of the packaging, etc.,” he explained.
 “But the simple truth is they are more than capable of detecting these trace amounts.”

-Unfortunately, "it's possible" is as good as we get.
-Some dog trainers we spoke with (but didn't want to go on record for fear of alienating police buddies) say a drug dog requires extra training to hit on cannabis edibles and concentrates (because they have a unique smell).
-In contrast, others assured us that the dog's snout was powerful enough to alert on these products regardless of the difference.
+Unfortunately, “it’s possible” is as good as we get.
+Some dog trainers we spoke with (but didn’t want to go on record for fear of alienating police buddies) say drug dogs smell edibles and concentrates (because they have a unique smell).
+In contrast, others assured us that the dog’s snout was powerful enough to alert on these products regardless of the difference.

 We reached out to Paul Armentano, Deputy Director of the national cannabis advocacy group NORML in hopes of gaining additional insight.
 Armentano is infamous for having his finger on the pulse of all the research surrounding marijuana and law enforcement.
 But not even he has a grip on this one.